-Established in 1978 in memory of the statesman who pioneered landmark initiatives supporting human rights and international friendship, the Hubert H. Humphrey Fellowship Program invites experienced professionals from designated countries undergoing development and/or political transition to spend a year in the U.S. preparing to address some of the most compelling issues of our time.
+Established in 1978 in memory of the public servant who pioneered landmark initiatives in support of human rights and international cooperation, the Hubert H. Humphrey Fellowship Program sponsors experienced professionals from designated countries undergoing development and/or political transition to spend a year in the U.S. preparing to address some of the most compelling development issues of our time.

-Cohorts of Humphrey Fellows specializing in related fields are hosted by universities chosen for their excellence in those fields and for the resources and support they offer.
-Over the course of an academic year, Fellows engage in professional and leadership development, collaboration with U.S. counterparts, and the mutual exchange of knowledge and understanding about issues of common concern in the U.S. and their home countries.
-The Humphrey alumni network today comprises over 5,600 Fellows worldwide.
+Cohorts of 10–15 Humphrey Fellows are annually hosted by universities chosen for their excellence in the Fellows’ fields and for the resources and support they offer.
+Over the course of an academic year, Fellows engage in professional and leadership development, collaboration with U.S. counterparts, and exchange of knowledge and understanding about issues of common concern in the U.S. and their home countries.
+The Humphrey alumni network comprises over 5,600 Fellows worldwide.

-Boston University is proud to be the only university to have continually hosted Humphrey Fellows since the Program’s inception in 1978.
-BU’s Humphrey alumni network exceeds 500 members in over 120 countries.
+Boston University is the only university to have continually hosted Humphrey Fellows since the Program’s inception in 1978.
+Our own alumni network exceeds 500 members in over 120 countries.

 The Questrom School of Business serves as the Program’s administrative home at BU.
-The 2017–2018 cohort of Humphrey Fellows at BU includes nine Fellows specializing in banking and finance, social entrepreneurship, and English-language education.
+The 2017–2018 cohort of Humphrey Fellows at BU includes nine Fellows who specialize in banking and finance, social entrepreneurship, and English-language education.